hrishikarora/QVS-Test-Runner/README.md

 - Easy integration directly inside Unity projects
 - **JSON-based reporting** for analysis.

+# How to run
+1. Open Unity Project
+2. In top navigation bar, go to QVS -> Test Runner.
+3. In new open window, press "Run Tests"
+4. It will automatically test and give results.
+5. Json file will be stored inside Assets/ having test results.

 # Writing a Test

 Test passes when completes without throwing an exception.